 Dr. Cox does a literal Humiliation Conga (or more accurately, a strange form of Irish Jig) when he is once again proven right and Elliot is proven wrong, much to her embarrassment.
 He redeems himself very, very slightly by delivering An Aesop before mocking her further.

 The Shield series finale sees Magnificent Bastard/Sociopathic Hero/Rabid Cop Vic Mackey looking like he's about to ride to glory, Karma Houdini-style, via a deal that he struck for immunity from ALL past crimes.
 Not so fast!
 First, he gets into a smug taunting match with best friend-turned-murdering fugitive, Shane Vendrell.
 Soon after, Shane kills his pregnant wife and toddler son with poison, before eating his own gun.
 He leaves a suicide note pretty much blaming Vic for turning him into a criminal, which Claudette Wyms reads to a dumbstruck Vic.
-And while Vic is still reeling from that, she makes sure he sees the last surviving Strike Team member, Ronnie Gardocki, get perp-walked past him as he's taking the fall for all the stuff Vic confessed to, because Vic had lied to Ronnie about the immunity deal including him.
-Ronnie finds out about this as he's being cuffed, he is not happy about this and proceeds to inform Vic — and the entire Barn — of his feelings, all of which more or less permanently trashes Vic's rep among the Boys In Blue.
+And while Vic is still reeling from that, she makes sure he sees the last surviving Strike Team member, Ronnie Gardocki, get perp-walked past him as he's taking the fall for all the stuff Vic confessed to because Vic had lied to Ronnie about the immunity deal including him.
+When Ronnie finds out about this as Dutch (who didn't know the exact details either) is cuffing him, he is not happy about this and proceeds to let loose on Vic — and the entire Barn — about the news, all of which more or less permanently trashes Vic's rep among the Boys In Blue.
 But wait — there's more!
-He also finds out his betrayal of Ronnie was for nothing, because the side deal he'd cut for ex-wife Corrine was redundant: she'd already cut a deal with Claudette to help try and snag Vic, including an order of protection against Vic and witness relocation.
+He also finds out his betrayal of Ronnie was for nothing because the side deal he'd cut for ex-wife Corrine was redundant: she'd already cut a deal with Claudette to help try and snag Vic, including an order of protection against Vic and witness relocation.
 (Bye bye, beloved kids!)
 And his dream job/consolation prize?
 Well, that turned out to be a three-year stretch of suit-and-tie paper pushing, courtesy of the slightly corrupt I.C.E agent Vic finessed to get his immunity deal — which Vic has to follow through on, or his deal is voided and he's pretty much guaranteed life in prison — after which the Feds can fire him, and with his sins all public knowledge, he will never be able to get a job in law enforcement ever again, denying him the justification that he used to hide from his crimes.
-In one single episode, Vic is stripped of absolutely everything that meant anything to him and is left to choke on it.
+In one single act, Vic is stripped of everything that ever meant anything to him and left to choke on it.